alexishuch/Time/README.md

 * Geolocate user

-  The user is geolocated with the JavaScript *navigator.geolocation* property.
-The user is prompted to give access.
+  Users are prompted to give access to their geolocation.
 If no access to geolocation data is given, the process stops and no city is displayed.
-The freeCodeCamp Weather API is then called with the given coordinates to find the city.
+Otherwise, the freeCodeCamp Weather API is called with the given coordinates to find city and time with a JSON response.

 * Display full-screen